 Arrange your Products Accordingly

 We all know the term, ‘birds of a feather, flock together’.
 Keep this in mind when organizing your cleaning supplies.
-Having detergent in one place and softener in another doesn’t make sense.
+Having detergent or odor remover in one place and softener in another doesn’t make sense.
 Button up your efficiency and keep like-minded products together.
 Make your laundry room work for you.

 Every laundry room needs a place to fold.
 Always create an area to fold your laundry with ease, and make sure the counter surface is at least 36′ high.
 If you don’t have space for a folding table, keep an ironing board in a handy place.
 It can double as a surface and be neatly put away when not in use.